Martins Sarmento Society Building: Background

 After its creation in 1881 and throughout the early years of its existence, the Martins Sarmento Society (MSS) struggled to find a permanent place to settle in.
-It’s libraries and the Archaeology and Numismatics museum, as well as the activities it carried out (primary classes, the secondary education institute, evening courses, embroidery classes) were housed in various spaces around the city, including Martins Sarmento's mansion at the Carmo Square.
+Its libraries, and the Archaeology and Numismatics museum, as well as the activities it carried out (primary classes, the secondary education institute, evening courses, and embroidery classes) were housed in various spaces around the city, including Martins Sarmento's mansion at the Carmo Square.

-On 4 January 1887, the Guimarães City Council decided to hand over to the MSS, on a temporary basis, what was left of the building of the now-defunct convent of S. Domingos and an annex structure to there establish a museum and a library.
+On 4 January 1887, the Guimarães City Council approved the temporary transfer of the remains of the former Convent of São Domingos, together with an adjoining building, to the MSS for the establishment of a museum and a library.
 The following year, a decree was issued granting the MSS permanent possession of the building and its annexes, and from 1890 onwards, a series of interventions were made to adapt the complex to the Society's needs and projects.

-The origins of the current Martins Sarmento Society Building date back to 1896, when, at a meeting of the society's Board of Directors, it was decided to go ahead with a project to build a new façade for their old fashioned headquarter building.
-In 1899, the architect José Marques da Silva was commissioned to design this new space in August, just a few months before Martim Sarmento's death.
+The origins of the current Martins Sarmento Society Building date back to 1896, when, at a meeting of the society's Board of Directors, it was decided to proceed with a project to build a new façade for their old-fashioned headquarters.
+In 1899, the architect José Marques da Silva was commissioned to design this new space in August, just a few months before Martins Sarmento's death.

-First phase (1901-1908)
+First phase (1901–1908)

-The first phase of the project, aimed at giving the headquarters a new façade (replacing the outdated and deteriorating one and bringing the building closer to the street by eliminating the small open area in front) began on 25 May 1901 and lasted until 1908; however, the main façade was completed on 15 February 1905 and the main hall was inaugurated in 1907.
-The frescos on this façade were made by painter Abel Cardoso.
+As a result of the decision taken in 1890 by the Construction Committee, chaired by Martins Sarmento, to erect a new façade, the first phase of the project was approved in 1900 and commenced on 25 May 1901 and continued until 1908.
+This phase aimed to provide the headquarters with a new façade and an additional wing, replacing the deteriorated existing structure and extending the building towards the street by removing the small forecourt that stood in front of it.
+The main façade was completed on 15 February 1905 and the main hall was inaugurated on 9 March 1907, despite works continuing until the following year.
+The frescos on this façade were made and completed by painter Abel Cardoso.